Medical Cannabis in Texas – Everything You Need to KnowMedical Cannabis in Texas – Everything You Need to Know

 What Conditions Were Added Under HB 46?

-Starting September 1, House Bill 46 will expand on the list of 150+ qualifying conditions to include:
+House Bill 46 expands on the list of 150+ qualifying conditions to include:

 • Chronic Pain